strataghyst/insight-api/README.md

 # *insight API*

-*insight API* is an open-source bitcoin blockchain REST and websocket API.
+*insight API* is an open-source Gulden blockchain REST and websocket API.
 Insight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/bitpay/insight.

-*Insight API* allows to develop bitcoin-related applications (such as wallets) that require certain information from the blockchain that bitcoind does not provide.
+*Insight API* allows to develop Gulden-related applications (such as wallets) that require certain information from the blockchain that GuldenD does not provide.

 A blockchain explorer front-end has been developed on top of *Insight API*.
 It can be downloaded at [Github Insight Repository](https://github.com/bitpay/insight).

 ## Warning
-  Insight file sync does not work with **bitcoind**  v0.10 In order to use Insigtht you must set the environment variable INSIGHT_FORCE_RPC_SYNC = 1
+  Insight file sync does not work with **GuldenD**  v0.10 In order to use Insigtht you must set the environment variable INSIGHT_FORCE_RPC_SYNC = 1
   We are working on `bitcore-node` to replace Insight-api.
 Check `bitcore-node` on  [github](https://github.com/bitpay/bitcore-node).

 ## Prerequisites

-* **bitcoind** - Download and Install [Bitcoin](http://bitcoin.org/en/download)
+* **GuldenD** - Download and Install [Gulden](https://gulden.com/download)

-*insight API* needs a *trusted* bitcoind node to run. *insight API* will connect to the node through the RPC API, bitcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*insight API* needs a *trusted* GuldenD node to run. *insight API* will connect to the node through the RPC API, Gulden peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure bitcoind to listen to RPC calls and set `txindex` to true.
+Configure GuldenD to listen to RPC calls and set `txindex` to true.
-The easiest way to do this is by copying `./etc/bitcoind/bitcoin.conf` to your bitcoin data directory (usually `~/.bitcoin` on Linux, `%appdata%\Bitcoin\` on Windows, or `~/Library/Application Support/Bitcoin` on Mac OS X).
+The easiest way to do this is by copying `./etc/GuldenD/Gulden.conf` to your Gulden data directory (usually `~/.Gulden` on Linux, `%appdata%\Gulden\` on Windows, or `~/Library/Application Support/Gulden` on Mac OS X).

-bitcoind must be running and must have finished downloading the blockchain **before** running *insight API*.
+GuldenD must be running and must have finished downloading the blockchain **before** running *insight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).